top of page

 Series Chronicle of the Dark Star Book 1 of 3 Complete

 Humanity prepares to leave Mars as the planet becomes uninhabitable, but two kids uncover evidence of sabotage and a deeper cosmic threat.
 Fast paced with strong worldbuilding and growing mystery.
+Written for Middle Grade / Teen readers.
+Heads Up: Language (shut up, jerk, freaking).

 Standalone

 🔵 3.
-Cog by Greg Van Eekhout
+Cog – Greg Van Eekhout

 Standalone

 A young robot learning to think for himself escapes a research lab to find the scientist who cared for him.
 The story blends humor, heart, and adventure in a thoughtful futuristic setting.
+Written for Upper Elementary / Middle Grade readers.

 🔵 4.
-Masterminds by Gordon Korman
+Masterminds – Gordon Korman

 Series Masterminds Book 1 of 3 Complete

-Series Sal and Gabi Book 1 of 2 Complete
+Series: Smek Book 1 of 2 Complete

 Standalone